kalvingarcia/urban-archaeology-website/README.md

 # Urban Archaeology Website
-This project was created as a proof-of-concept for a replacement of Urban Archaeology's website.
-I was hired to completely redo and modernize the website.
-Since this was my first professional project, I decided to take the process extremely seriously and use the skills I learned in my undergraduate experience by creating a software design document to be approved by Urban Archaeology.
-I, then,  wireframed and mocked up the website using Figma.
-Finally, I did research on the best practices for creating a store-front website, especially one where I wanted filterable and searchable products.
+This project was the Urban Archaeology Website, a minimum viable product designed as a proof-of-concept to showcase the proposed redesign and enhanced functionality for the company's online presence.
+The goal of this project was to modernize the website’s design, improve user experience, and introduce new features aligned with contemporary web development standards.

+Development on this project was discontinued after it was communicated that the redesign was outside the scope of my responsibilities.
+At the company’s request, my focus was redirected to maintaining the existing website rather than implementing this new version.

+While incomplete, this MVP serves as a reference for potential future development should the company choose to revisit the redesign.
+The project demonstrates core UI/UX principles, scalable architecture, and modern web development practices.

 ## The Concept
-The website itself needed to be a good successor to the old website, which had a grid layout using tables to showcase the products.
-There was no filterability, which meant that products that could fit in multiple categories are listed in each place they can be.
-While I found this implementation to be inefficient, this is what had been working for them.

 Before I could get started on designing the new website, I needed to understand the old one, since that was what their user base had gotten used to, and I needed to continue maintaining the old website while I created the new one, as the sole web developer working with Urban.

+Originally, I felt the website itself needed to be a great successor, As this was my first professional project, I took the process extremely seriously.
+Drawing from my undergraduate experience, I began by creating a software design document to be approved by Urban Archaeology.
+I, then, wireframed and mocked up the website using Figma and conducted research on best practices for developing an effective storefront website, particularly focusing on filterable and searchable product displays.

 Finally, I was able to create the wireframe for the project:
 ![Wireframes for the Urban Archaeology website.](/assets/urbarch-website/wireframes.jpg)